ExecutorKarthan/LLM-Web-App/README.md

 ## Contributing
 I, Alex Messina, am the primary author of this code.
 Its layout and interface was designed by me with suggestions and feedback provided by the members of the Washington University - ADD LAB.
 The interface is supported by Ant Design [https://ant.design/](https://ant.design/) and its LLm interactions are handled by Google's large language Gemini models through their API [https://ai.google.dev/gemini-api/docs](https://ai.google.dev/gemini-api/docs).

 ## Tests
 No tests were prepared for this project.
-Errant behavior can be seen in console and visibly since it is a front-end application.

 ## Questions
 My GitHub username is [ExecutorKarthan](https://github.com/ExecutorKarthan) and this project can be found at [https://llm-web-app-4970.onrender.com/] (https://llm-web-app-4970.onrender.com/)